imatge-upc/retrieval-2017-cam/README.md

 ### How to run the code?

-First thing to do is setting the path for your images and model weights.
-We provide lists that divide images in vertical and horizontal for faster processing.
+First thing to do (important!) is setting the path of your images and model weights.
+We provide lists (also modify path! - Find and Replace) that divide images in vertical and horizontal for faster processing.
 At the beggining of each script there are some parameters that can be tuned like image preprocessing.
+I have added a parser for arguments, at the beginning of each script it is shown an example of how to run them.

 #### Feature Extraction